Choosing Mountain Bike Grip Diameter – Step by Step Instructions + Tips/Tricks

 The internal diameter dimension of bike grips has been standardized to fit just about any mountain bike handlebar.
 However, grips come in a number of different lengths and outer diameters in order to suit the riders’ different preferences.
 We’ll help you determine the right mountain bike grip diameter based on your technical specs as well as your preferences in this article.

+The inner diameter of mountain bike grips is 22.2 mm.
+The outer diameter of mountain bike grips can range from 23 mm to 30 mm.
 To choose a mountain bike grip diameter, first measure the outer diameter of the handlebar to confirm that the handlebar uses standard sizes.
 Then determine the external mountain bike grip diameter based on hand size, grip thickness, and the type of terrain you intend to ride on.

 Step 1.
 Measure Inside Diameter of Handlebar

 The internal diameter for standard mountain bike grips is 22.2 mm.
 If your handlebar looks overly large in the middle, it’s probably 31.8mm at that location.
 However, you’ll want to confirm the grip diameter needed at the edges of the handlebar.

 You can measure the inside diameter of the handlebar with a vernier caliper.
 If you don’t have a caliper, then simply use a measuring tape.
 This digital vernier caliper from Amazon is easy to use and will ensure a reliable and accurate measurement.

 Wrap the measuring tape around the bar at the point where it attaches to the grips to get the circumference size, then divide by pi (3.1415) to get the diameter.

 Step 2.
 Determine External Mountain Bike Grip Diameter Based on Hand Size

 The outer diameter of the grips is important for the rider to have a comfortable ride while wrapping his hands around the bars.